altunixon/wips/lns/altina_ln/ASP-52-.md

 “I only met him once during a banquet in the palace.”

-Altina lightly sighed.
+Altina lightly sighed.<br/>

 Looks like it was due to her gender or bloodline… … In any case, he should be someone that has some prejudice.
-This kind of people was not rare among the Belgaria’s nobles.
+This kind of people was not rare among the Belgaria’s nobles.<br/>

 “There are still a few days of travel before reaching the battlefield.
 Since we have a common enemy, I think it is still possible that we work together.”

 “It will be best if that’s the case.”

 Be it history or literature, it was not rare for a battle to end in defeat due to internal conflicts.
-To avoid becoming one of those, Regis deemed that communication and mediate between them was essential.
+To avoid becoming one of those, Regis deemed that communication and mediate between them was essential.<br/>

-At this moment, it was noisy outside the tent.
+At this moment, it was noisy outside the tent.<br/>

 The guards outside shouted, “Pardon me for the disturbance.”